BrunoCavalli/Trabalho_A1_LP/README.md

 ## About the project and the data

-In this work, we perform data analysis and visualization using the Seaborn and Pandas libraries.
+In this project, we perform data analysis and visualization using the Seaborn and Pandas libraries.
 The data used comes from the SAEB (Basic Education Assessment System), which offers a wide variety of data on students and their schools.

 ## Project structure